japaric/rust-cross/README.md

 [configuration system]: http://doc.crates.io/config.html

-Cargo configuration is stored in a TOML file, the keys we are interested in are `target.$rustc_target.ar` and `target.$rustc_target.linker`.
-The values to store in these keys are the same we passed to `rustc` in the previous section.
+Cargo configuration is stored in a TOML file, the key we are interested in is `target.$rustc_target.linker`.
+The value to store in this key is the same we passed to `rustc` in the previous section.
 It's up to you to decide if you make this configuration global or project specific.